-9 New Indie Shoe Brands Fashion Girls Are Obsessed With On Instagram
+9 New Indie Shoe Brands That Are About To Blow Up On Instagram

 One of the best attributes of social media — and Instagram in particular — is the element of discovery.
 There is no better way to find emerging and under-the-radar brands than by falling into the depths of an Instagram rabbit hole, perusing the posts of your favorite influencers and editors, tapping from one tagged photo to the next, scrolling through the explore page.
 When it comes to footwear, a handful of new indie shoe brands have risen to the top as every fashion girl’s online obsession.
 These brands have capitalized on the direct access to shoppers, building their feeds into full-fledged commercial successes.

 A couple hours of screen time and you can find a bevy of niche, contemporary designers to suit your personal style.
 The niche collections range from minimalist luxury to ‘90s cool, and even a few surprisingly chic riffs on the ugly shoe trend.
 They fall in that ideal middle zone, better quality and more unique in aesthetic than what you’ll find at fast-fashion retailers, but at a more approachable price point than luxury designer options.
 If you’re looking for ways to refresh your shoe collection this season, here are nine brands that will give your wardrobe a distinctive edge and surely earn your wholehearted devotion.
 Give them a follow and shop a few highlights below.